Healing Atonement

 Messages and Essays on Athanasius of Alexandria

-Slides to a presentation given to the 2022 Reconstruction class.
+See also the slides to this presentation.
+Given to the 2022 Reconstruction class.
 It spotlights Athanasius’ teaching on the following topics: creation; corruption; clinical trial in Israel; cure in Jesus; consummation.
 This is a good introduction to the broad thought of the early Christians, since Athanasius is considered a faithful spokesman.
 It also pays special attention to penal vs. medical substitutionary atonement, which introduces us to the contrast between divine retributive vs. restorative justice.

 Medical Substitutionary Atonement in Athanasius of Alexandria